TonyHong15/Food-Calories-Tracker/iteration-02-review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

- - The members working on the frontend spent large amounts of time working on features at the same while communicating over a voice call.
+ - The members working on the frontend spent large amounts of time working on features at the same time while communicating over a voice call.
 This proved to be an effective strategy as it allowed the members to quickly plan out views without having work overlap.

  - Given the time constraints our team was dealt with, the team did a great job at defining a realistic scope for deliverable 2.
 Although we would have loved to develop a project with countless features, one of the big goals of the course is to create a working application.
 Rather than overpromising on our work, we knew our limits and aimed for features that we could implement successfully and in a timely fashion